-URPL seeks to provide a learning environment that promotes excellence in research, teaching, outreach, service, and professional practice in urban and regional planning.
-The Department encourages the discovery, critical examination, and acquisition of knowledge and skills to foster sustainable natural and built environments, promote economic opportunity and social justice, and improve the quality of life within communities in Wisconsin and beyond.
-Thank you to the many alumni and friends who have generously supported URPL over the years.
-Your gifts are increasingly vital to supporting the department and the education of future planners.
+The Department of Planning and Landscape Architecture seeks to provide a learning environment that promotes excellence in research, teaching, outreach, service, and professional practice in urban and regional planning.
+We encourage the discovery, critical examination, and acquisition of knowledge and skills to foster sustainable natural and built environments, promote economic opportunity and social justice, and improve the quality of life within communities in Wisconsin and beyond.
+Thank you to the many alumni and friends who have generously supported us through the years.
+Your gifts are increasingly vital to supporting the department and the education of future planners and landscape architects.

 How to Make a Gift